mozilla/PRESC/README.md

 1. Install [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://conda.io/miniconda.html).

+2. Fork this repository and clone it into your local machine(using git CLI).

-2. Setup and activate environment:
+3. Setup and activate environment:

+   for windows:

+   Open anaconda prompt and cd into the folder where you cloned the repository.

+   ex: cd PRESC

+   then type the following commands to activate the presc environment

 ```
  $ conda env create -f environment.yml
  $ conda activate presc
 ```

-3. Run Jupyter.
+4. Run Jupyter.
 The notebook will open in your browser at `localhost:8888` by default.

 ```
  $ jupyter notebook
 ```
+After running this commands you will see the notebook containing the datasets and now you can start working with it.

 We recommend everyone start by working on [#2](https://github.com/mozilla/PRESC/issues/2).